RaviKumar560/VideoProcessing/README.md

-React+Springboot Project
-frontend in Main Branch
-Backend in Backend Branch
+React+Springboot Project for Analysing the progress of video watch time and progress